- Tayrona National Park Hotels

 Communities that inhabit the Tayrona Park

-Climate at the Tayrona National Natural Park
+Climate of Tayrona National Natural Park

-¿How to get to Tayrona Park from Santa Marta?
+How to get to Tayrona Park from Santa Marta?

 In Santa Marta you must take transportation to one of the two entrances to the Park:

-Palangana is at kilometer 5 along the trunk road of the Caribbean in the direction of Riohacha, where you can get to Neguanje, Gayraca and Playa del Muerto, "crystal beach".
+Palangana is at kilometer 5 along the main road of the Caribbean in the direction of Riohacha, where you can get to Neguanje, Gayraca and Playa del Muerto, "crystal beach".
 In this area the visitor can only spend the day and has no accommodation to stay.

-What is the Entrance Time to Tayrona Park?
+What is the entrance Time to Tayrona Park?

 Ecotourism activities of Tayrona Park

 For those who want new and surprising ecotourism experiences, Tayrona Park is a place full of myths and legends of the ancient communities that inhabited the Sierra Nevada de Santa Marta.
-There you will find archaeological remains of an immortal architecture and exuberant nature.
+There you will find archaeological remains of an immortal architecture and an exuberant nature.